 Acknowledgement

-The author would like to thank Gary J. Sullivan for the extensive discussions on the topics and his insightful suggestions.
+The author would like to thank Gary J. Sullivan and Minhua Zhou for the extensive discussions on the topics and their insightful suggestions.

 Patent rights declaration(s)

 Qualcomm Incorporated does not have any current or pending patent rights relating to the technology described in this contribution (to the extent of the personal awareness of the authors).